 After hospitalization, most people prefer to heal at home.
 Similarly, the elderly prefer to stay home rather than go to a skilled nursing facility.
+Home health care can provide a variety of benefits to support activities of daily living, including assistance with cooking, cleaning, and even bathing.
 Here are 7 benefits of receiving care at home that you may not be aware of.

 1) Home Care Can Reduce Falls and Hospital Readmissions

 If you have had surgery or been hospitalized for a medical illness, you might have safety concerns at home, particularly the risk of falls.
-The truth is that falls with resulting injuries are quite common in hospitals, despite efforts to reduce them.
-There is a growing body of evidence to suggest that an elderly or ill person is less likely to suffer a serious event at home compared to an acute care setting.
-Home care can also reduce the rate of hospital readmission.
+The truth is that falls with resulting injuries are quite common in hospitals1, despite efforts to reduce them.
+There is a growing body of evidence to suggest that an elderly or ill person is less likely to suffer a serious event at home compared to an acute care setting2.
+Home care can also reduce the rate of hospital readmission3.

-2) Even if You Only Need Help With Housework, You Can Get Help
+2) Even if You Only Need Help With Housework, Home Care Can Get Help

 Perhaps there’s no need for help with medications or post-surgical care.
 Maybe your biggest concern is that you or your loved one won’t be able to cook, clean, or generally take care of activities of daily living.
 It turns out that this is no longer a reason to stay in the hospital or nursing home.
 You don’t need to hire a skilled professional.
 Many agencies provide home health aides, who can help you or a family member cook and clean, and even provide help with bathing.

-3) You Can Get Physical Therapy and Occupational Therapy at Home
+3) Home Care Can Provide Physical Therapy and Occupational Therapy

 If you’ve had surgery and you’ll be needing physical or occupational therapy, you don’t have to go to a rehabilitation facility.
 In most communities, at-home physical therapy services are available.
 Another benefit that at-home therapy provides, is the opportunity to assess the safety and accessibility of the home environment.
 A therapist’s trained eyes can spot fall hazards or bathroom dangers and provide helpful preventive advice.